 Emergency Assistance for Non-Public Schools (EANS) Services

 The federal government opened applications for the $2.75 billion Emergency Assistance for Non-Public Schools (EANS) program passed by Congress in spring 2021.
 This program offers funding to eligible non-public schools (NPS) for services and assistance to address the impact that COVID-19 has had and continues to have on students and teachers.
-Scroll down to get details about eligibility and application deadlines, and to review information about our workshops and services whose costs can be covered by EANS funding.

 Areas of Funding

 As per the U.S. Department of Education, the following four areas fall within eligibility guidelines for the EANS program:

 - Educational technology to support remote or hybrid learning

 - Education and support services (e.g. counseling, social-emotional learning, supplemental tutoring, summer school programs)

 - Applications open on Monday, April 12, 2021